nodejs/node/doc/api/repl.md

 The following special commands are supported by all REPL instances:

-* `.break` - When in the process of inputting a multi-line expression, entering the `.break` command (or pressing the `<ctrl>-C` key combination) will abort further input or processing of that expression.
 * `.clear` - Resets the REPL `context` to an empty object and clears any multi-line expression currently being input.
 * `.exit` - Close the I/O stream, causing the REPL to exit.